-A specialised GreenPower Product accredited under the National GreenPower Accreditation Program for the purposes of GreenPower Corporate Direct through which a GreenPower Corporate Direct Participant can voluntarily surrender its eligible Large-scale Generation Certificates (LGCs).
+A specialised GreenPower Product accredited under the National GreenPower Accreditation Program through which a GreenPower Corporate Direct Participant can voluntarily surrender its eligible Large-scale Generation Certificates (LGCs).

 GreenPower Designated Account

 A separate 'account' created by a GreenPower Provider or GreenPower Corporate Direct Participant on the LGC Registry website for the purpose of surrendering LGCs which have been transferred into this account for compliance with the Accreditation Criteria.